How To Sell A Hoarder House In 2022

-Are you trying to sell a home of someone who hoarded possessions?
+Are you trying to sell the home of someone who hoarded possessions?

-Hoarding refers to the incessant habit of stacking items at the home without discarding them once they become unnecessary.
+A hoarder house refers to the home of a person with the incessant habit of stacking items in the house without discarding them once they become unnecessary.
 Hoarders place intrinsic value on possessions that they do not really need to have in the first place.
 When such items pile up over time, they pose a threat to homeowners and those in the vicinity.
-Commonly hoarded items are food, photographs, clothes, newspapers, cardboard boxes, paper, and plastic bags and magazines.
+Commonly hoarded items are food, photographs, clothes, newspapers, cardboard boxes, magazines, and even animals in some cases.

 Hoarders characteristically exhibit symptoms of emotional turmoil.
 They are anxious about discarding items, indecisive about which items to keep or throw away, embarrassed about their possessions, and suspicious that others are trying to touch their property.
 Obsessive thoughts on how they might need certain items in the future and difficulty in organizing possessions are common.